Steven-Guo/FullStackProjects/README.md

   <content>
 # Movie Trailer Website

 A simple python practice project.
+Using Bootstrap as HTML template.
+Customized font from Google fonts.

 ## Installation